Wednesday, November 20, 2024

 Sweet-Love said other Article X complaints included:

-“Payments made to individuals (not in budget) without prior approval of the Executive Committee; Disbursement made to individuals and vendors without prior approval or reporting to the Executive Committee; Monies/donations at rallies and events not accounted for in financial report; Lack of transparency in communications between the President, Secretary, and Treasurer; Duties of the Secretary a*signed to others without her knowledge or consent; Bypa*sing the Secretary in the signing of vouchers for disbursement; Ignoring requests for an audit of State Conference finances by an independent auditor for several years; the North Carolina State Conference has and continues to operate in a manner that ignores the sovereignty of the National Office.”
+“Payments made to individuals (not in budget) without prior approval of the Executive Committee; Disbursement made to individuals and vendors without prior approval or reporting to the Executive Committee; Monies/donations at rallies and events not accounted for in financial report; Lack of transparency in communications between the President, Secretary, and Treasurer; Duties of the Secretary assigned to others without her knowledge or consent; Bypassing the Secretary in the signing of vouchers for disbursement; Ignoring requests for an audit of State Conference finances by an independent auditor for several years; the North Carolina State Conference has and continues to operate in a manner that ignores the sovereignty of the National Office.”

 Sweet-Love revealed that Rev. Barber, Dr. Spearman, and the treasurer at the time, Daphne Holmes-Johnson, were allegedly engaged in financial misconduct within the NC NAACP Executive Committee.
 This included unauthorized payments, disbursements to individuals not in the budget, unapproved payments, and payments made without the knowledge of the NC NAACP Secretary.
 The failure to adhere to NAACP protocol, which requires the secretary to sign vouchers for payment disbursement, suggests potential impropriety in the hiring and payment of Dawson, the purported “Independent Investigator.”